 Britania Group of Islands

-We went on swimming just near our boat before calling it a day.
+We went swimming just near our boat before calling it a day.

 We proceeded to Sibadan Fish Cage and spent our night there, then we went to Enchanter River the next day.
 For more places to visit in Surigao del Sur, you can check this post: Travel Guide to Surigao del Sur, Philippines